timnarr/timnarr/README.md

 # Hi there, I'm Tim 👋

-I'm a **Freelance Frontend Developer** from Hamburg.
-I love to develop simple, efficient and sustainable frontend solutions and I work with a strong focus on responsive design, web performance and accessibility.
+I'm a **Freelance Frontend Developer and UI Engineer** from Hamburg.
+I love to develop efficient and sustainable frontend solutions and work with high design affinity and a strong focus on UI engineering, responsive design, web performance and accessibility.

 🏠 https://tim-grochowski.de